Monmouth Fountains Scheme

 The Green Wall Project (Blestium Street Toilets). - Completed

 The wall mounted fountain was installed in August 2019 and ‘opened’ by the Town Mayor, Richard Roden, with the full pomp and ceremony and the Town Band.
 It is designed to complement the magnificent flower walls installed and maintained by Monmouth Rotary Community Champions.
+The flowers are looking maf

 The Skate Park Project: